Jiajie-Mai/MaiJ3/README.md

-This is the Spring term Software Development personal repo.
+This is the Jiajie Mai's Spring term Software Development personal repo.